m e n u

 the real lost in translation

-There's a difference between laziness and the unwillingness to do things not really relevant and others can do better in the first place (OK, last part is not relevant).
-This, and only this is the reason for my not changing the menu (8 is a nice round number and sounds and looks so much better than 9, whis is asymmetrical and supposed to be unlucky anyway... oh, maybe I'll change it all later, when I'm 88 or 99) and put these lost translations in front of 'lily & co' - there's room here and it's english.
-Fits?
-Fits!
+There's a difference between laziness and the reluctance to do things not really relevant and others can do better in the first place (okay, last part is not relevant).
+This, and only this is the reason for my not changing the menu (but if you need a second one: 8 is a nice round number and sounds and looks so much better than 9, which is asymmetrical and supposed to be unlucky anyway... oh.
+Maybe I'll change it all later, when I'm 88 or 99) and put these at the moment rather lost translations in front of 'lily & co' - there's room here and it's english.

 convoy II (1990)

 Hysterical?!
-A ball of indignation seemed to blow him up, at a loss of what to do with it, he thrust it to his feet and rushed to the sink, examining his face in the mirror above: two blue-flashing eyes and slightly reddened cheeks - so what?
-It was his right, if not duty, to show some healthy male commotion now and then, otherwise women would do as they please.
+The indignation seemed to pump too much whatever into his upper organs, at a loss of what to do with the bulk, he thrust it to his feet and rushed to the sink, examining his face in the mirror above: two blue-flashing eyes and slightly reddened cheeks - so what?
+It was his right, if not duty, to show some healthy male commotion now and then, otherwise they would create the world new, these abusive women.

 "I'm not hysterical!" he hissed.
 "A little surprised," he conceded, "a bit astonished perhaps..." - Hell! was he actually defending internal maneuvers to a mere employee?
-He twirled around, his arms moving slower than the rest and sweeping a few in an office unavoidable objects off the desk: an ashtray and it's contents rattled against the closet, a hail of multicolored paper clips followed and a snow-white blanket of typewriter sheets snowed itself gently on top...
+He twirled around, his arms moving slower than the rest and sweeping a few in an office unavoidable objects off the desk: an ashtray and its contents rattled against the closet, a hail of multicolored paper clips followed and a snow-white blanket of typewriter sheets snowed gently on top...
 Irritated, he did a few quick laps around the desk, making the pinned up statistics and posters flutter: too much wind for Tina Turner, who did a slow-motion kowtow downwards, hanging to her sexy feet, kissing the wall.
 "Why should I, of all people, get hysterical?" he scratched his head, combing for reasons.
-"I have a sensational company, heaps of sensational trucks, even more sensational drivers and..."
+"I have a successful company, heaps of successful trucks, even more successful drivers and..."

-"One of them is sensationally ill," his secretary opened her mouth.
+"One of them is successfully ill," his secretary couldn't help throwing in.

-He ignored her. "...and a secretary who accuses her boss, he's hysterical!
+He ignored her. "...and a secretary who accuses her boss of being hysterical!
 And why?!" his voice tipped into a soprano area he didn't like.
 He stopped to clear his throat.
-"Because this silly boss - by the way responsible for all of the sensational success, but never you mind - criticizes the machinations of his own secretary, ha!"
+"Because this silly boss - by the way responsible for all of this success, but never you mind - criticizes the machinations of his own secretary, ha!"
 He scowled at her: well said, wasn't it?
 And so matter-of-factedly free of hysterics.

 The lady casually crossed her legs, watching her right foot bob up and down as if it was Buddha's pendulum and - said nothing.

 "Never mind," he hissed.
-"Never ever mind, don't get hysterical for Pete's sake!
-Just sit quietly and relax and look at me do it, you...you...!"
-He turned on his heels and rushed out as if fearing for his temper.
-The door closed softly; all doors and windows had electronic gadgets, not good for burglars and slamming.
+"Never ever you mind, let's not get hysterical for Pete's sake!
+Just sit quietly and relax, you...you...!"
+He turned on his heels and rushed out as if afraid of his own temper.
+The door closed softly; all doors and windows had electronic gadgets, not made for burglars and slamming.

 Dina listened for a moment, tilting her head, before she tightened the elastic band that held her long auburn hair together - her way of rolling up her sleeves - and started to restore the old order.
 The movements betrayed routine and the self-discipline of a woman, who had herself under control.
 At all times.
-In an instant, the room looked as it had five minutes earlier: sober and tidy - exactly as it's main user claimed to be.
+In an instant, the room looked as it had five minutes earlier: sober and tidy - exactly as its main user claimed to be.
 The explosions taking place every two or three months, she was used to them.
-Not long ago these one-sided battles had occured in his luxury office next door.
-An expensive piece of fun.
-A noseless Mozart-bust or the crunch of broken glass underneath the shoe of a customer was capable of ruining the reputation of any successful businessman; it took a while before his subconscience discovered the convenience of exploding at her place: it was so much more frugal and cheaper, and as a woman, she had the experience and time to clean up afterwards.
+Not long ago these one-sided battles were fought in his luxury office next door, an expensive piece of fun.
+A noseless Mozart-bust or the crunch of broken glass underneath the shoe of a customer were capable of ruining the reputation of the best businessmen; it took a while before his subconscience discovered the convenience of exploding at her place: it was so much more frugal and cheaper, and as a woman, she had the experience and time to clean up afterwards.
 And anyway, why should he flee out of his own office?
 Yeah.
-If something did break: a forgotten cup or a jar with hand cream, never mind: Dina replaced it and the boss quietly signed afterwards - all of it with the automation of veteran comedians.
+If something did break: a forgotten cup or a jar with hand cream, never mind: Dina replaced it and her boss quietly signed afterwards - all of it with the automation of veteran comedians.
 The vexation over his own clumsiness was as spontaneous and honest as his annoyment when paying afterwards, yet something inside Alex seemed to radar for things that were liable to break...

-Dina energetically pinned Tina back to her feet and looked around.
-She smiled, when her eyes fell on the old key rack hanging next to the door: an ugly board with ten times ten nails, some of them rusty enough to create visions of amputated limbs: the top ones for car keys, the bottom nails for all the others.
-Alexander Munch had gotten the chunky piece of wood together with his first truck, a Bull Trucker, and guarded both like Napoleon's ashes.
-The superstitious side of mankind is feminin, men know such things don't exist and call it 'respect', when they avoid things like old boards and mirrors hanging invitingly loose from a single screw, no matter how furious they are: a king's crash worth a dozen hysterics...
+Dina pinned Tina back to her feet and looked around.
+She smiled, when her eyes fell on the old key rack hanging next to the door: an ugly wooden board with ten times ten nails, some of them rusty enough to create visions of amputated limbs: the top for car keys, the bottom nails for all the others.
+Alexander Munch had gotten the chunky piece of wood together with his first truck, a Bull Trucker, and guarded both as if they were an Uecker or Napoleon's ashes.
+The superstitious side of mankind is feminine, men know such things don't exist and call it 'respect', when they avoid things like old stuff and mirrors hanging invitingly loose from a single screw, no matter how furious they get: an imperial crash worth a dozen hysterics.

-She hardly had time to wipe the amused smile off her face, Alex could be silent if he wanted to.
+She hardly had time to wipe the amused smile off her face, Alex could move quiet if he wanted to.
 He didn't lose a syllable about her cleaning up, not even looking around, but seemed to have calmed down.

 "Sooo?" he asked, almost yawning.
 "What were we thinking, when we hired that red-haired woman as a driver, huh?"
-Interested in her answer, he refrained from asking whether she was capable of thinking at all and waited, inwardly tapping his shoe like a madman.
+Interested in an answer, he swallowed his usual: "if a mere employee is capable of thinking at all" and waited, inwardly tapping his shoe like a madman.

 She narrowed her eyes. "'The best of the best'," she quoted out of an acoustic deep well.
 With her own voice, she added: "That's what you always say..."
 She hesitated imperceptibly: "So I chose the best of the best.
 Period."